yokodotcool/yokodotcool.github.io/_posts/2016-06-30-your-nyc-guide.md

 - maps
 ---

-Oh, hi!
-I heard you might be visiting New York City sometime soon.
-That’s great!
-I’m biased, but I think NYC is one the most amazing cities in the whole wide world, a cultural capital, and an essential visit to any traveler.
+Hello!
+This is a page I made a while back as a way for me to easily provide recommendations for folks visiting NYC.
+I’m biased of course, but I think NYC is one the most amazing cities in the whole wide world, a cultural capital, and an essential visit to any traveler.
 You’ll find plenty to do here—so much in fact, that you’ll likely have to come back another time.

 # Big ol’ map